front-commerce/developers.front-commerce.com/source/docs/essentials/add-a-page-client-side.md

 ### Map the URL to the page component

 Once you have created your component, you need to actually tell the application how to use it.
-To do so, we provide an extension point that will let you add your custom routes.
+To do so, Front-Commerce provides an extension point that will let you declare custom routes.

 To active it in your module, you need to create the file `my-module/web/moduleRoutes.js` that will export the list of routes of your module.